gsoft-inc/wl-squide/docs/reference/plugins/plugin.md

         super(MyPlugin.name);
     }

-    // An optional method that can be implemented to get a hold on the current runtime instance.
+    // An optional method that can be implemented to get an hold on the current runtime instance.
     _setRuntime(runtime: FireflyRuntime) {
         this.#runtime = runtime;
     }